Caught Creepin’? Shanda Denyce Blasts ‘Day 26’ Husband Willie Taylor For Sending THESE Racy Texts

 Former ‘Love and Hip Hop’ stars Shanda Denyce and Willie Taylor seem to be having some marital issues, according to what was posted on Instagram yesterday.
 Shanda took to social media to blast Willie for sending seemingly inappropriate text messages to a woman named “Kris”.

 In them, (allegedly) Willie notices the woman’s ‘soft’ body, texting her in awe about it.
-Would this exchange set YOU off, if Willie was your husband?
+Would this exchange set YOU off iif Willie was your husband?

 ‘Willie’: The amount of soft is just unbearable [laughing emoji].
 Still on my mind. [laughing emoji]